asdiml/renalworks-embedding-experimentation/README.md

 pip freeze > requirements.txt
 ```

-## Results

-Results of generation can be found in the [results](./results) folder.
-For more detailed explanations, see [report.md](./report.md).

 ## Credits

 Credit is due to Farzad for the script to chunk the csv for embedding, as well as the code for similarity search.
 The original repo referenced can be found at [this link](https://github.com/Farzad-R/Advanced-QA-and-RAG-Series/commits?author=Farzad-R).